xuchen66/sphinx-emdocs/source/serialem_note_utlize_locator_window.rst

 put it side-by-side with the main display window.
 You can put it on the right or left side, whichever you prefer.

+2. Resize the default drawn red box as full size of the locator window.
-2. Draw a rectangular area in the Locator Window using **Ctrl+Shift+left moue button**.
+Or draw a new rectangular area in the Locator Window using **Ctrl+Shift+left moue button**.
 It is a red box.
 The area inside the rectangle will be automatically zoomed in the main window, so it shows only that area.
 In my case, I usually draw the rectangle to cover a single mesh.